Cheese-Interactive/.github/profile/README.md

 ## Welcome to Cheese Interactive

-At Cheese Interactive, we seek to forge new limits for your imagination one level at a time.
+At Cheese Interactive, we seek to forge new limits for your imagination, one level at a time.

 <!--